-A conservatory has been added to the rear of the property.
+A single storey extension has been added to the rear of the property, however, this alteration would appear to be an historic nature.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.